AISaturdaysLagos/C9-team-nwapa/README.md

 lagos_rooftop_solar_potential.csv – The original raw dataset from EnergyData.info.

-lagos_prepared_with_features.csv – The cleaned and feature-engineered dataset used for modeling.
+lagos_prepared_with_features.zip – The cleaned and feature-engineered dataset used for modeling.

 ---